 Polymers, fibers and coatings — the foundational materials used to manufacture products and product packaging — are in the midst of a transformative revolution, as businesses worldwide respond to the global demand for greater sustainability in manufactured products and product packaging.

 The Center for Advanced Polymers, Fibers and Coatings partners with companies to help them design and optimize healthier materials for use in packaging and products, such as building materials, clothing, diapers, car parts, toys and other common items.
-We utilize the principles of Green Engineering to develop durable polymers, fibers and coatings based on biodegradable, bio-benign, and recycled or recovered materials that combine high efficiency, mechanical robustness, permeability and flexibility.
+We utilize the principles of Green Engineering to develop durable polymers, fibers and coatings based on microbially degradable, bio-benign, and recycled or recovered materials that combine high efficiency, mechanical robustness, permeability and flexibility.
 Our materials are engineered so that they do not release metals, toxins or other persistent chemicals into our environment.

 UGA’s research focus includes: